When God Taught Me to Break Financial Curses: My Journey to Financial Healing and Deliverance

 Walking Away From Disobedience and Sin

-Holiness became my new standard, not perfection, but obedience.
+Holiness became my new standard.
+Not perfection, but obedience.
 When I aligned my lifestyle with God’s Word, I began to experience real peace and provision.

 Overcoming Gluttony and Overspending

 To this day, I still have shoes, bags, and clothes with tags that I have never worn.
 I had more than enough, but I was still buying more.
-As began to change my life, I gave away many items to family, charities, and military families, but I realized that overindulgence was a form of waste.
+As God began to change my life, I gave away many items to family, charities, and military families, but I realized that overindulgence was a form of waste.

 God showed me that discipline is a form of worship.
 Stewardship honors Him.
 Now, I pray before spending and strive to live a life of moderation and contentment.